 In other words, MOTS-C can enhance the mitochondria’s ability to react to metabolic stresses and therefore correct metabolic imbalances.

-This is why many of the previously described benefits – fat loss, more energy, improved insulin senstivity – are all possible with MOTS-C.
+This is why many of the previously described benefits – fat loss, more energy, improved insulin senstivity – are all possible with the MOTS-C peptide.

 According to a systematic review published in 2020 about the role of mitochondrial-derived peptides in age-related diseases, your body’s MOTS-C levels tend to gradually decline over time:

 “MOTS-c levels also decrease with age in humans.
 In middle-aged (45–55 years) and old-aged (70–81) individuals, circulating MOTS-c levels were 11% and 21% lower compared with those in younger individuals (18–30 years), respectively”

 “The decline of MOTS-c levels during aging and the correlation between MOTS-c levels and pathological conditions suggest that higher MOTS-c levels may protect against age-related diseases.
 Indeed, MOTS-c administration to mice provides beneficial effects in multiple pathological conditions such as insulin resistance, ovariectomy-induced metabolic dysfunction, and bone loss.”

 In fact, some researchers speculate that a specific genetic alternation within MOTS-C explains why Japan has a much higher average lifespan compared to the rest of the world